GSG-CA/curriculum/coursebook/week-8/reddit-clone.md

 * User should be able to click on a "Create Post" button and see a modal to create a new Post

-* User should be able to vote on a post
+* User should be able delete thier own posts.

-* User should be able to create a Comment on a Post
+* User should be able to create a comment on a Post

-* User should be able to vote on a Comment

-* User should be able to comment on a comment

 # Side Notes
 * Your website must be accessible and responsive (search engine optimized, as well as suitable for use by people with disabilities and special needs).